yuukiokamiya/QCS_Silicon_Partners/docs/figaro_tgs5141_app_note.md

 ## Overview
-The gas sensor FECS43(Figaro Engineering) allows to detect sulfur dioxide(SO2).
+The gas sensor TGS5141(Figaro Engineering) allows to detect Carbon monoxide(CO).
 By connecting the Pmod of this sensor and Renesas Quick-Connect Platform, you can see the sensor operation.
 Refer to [QCIOT-FIGARO](https://www.renesas.com/us/en/products/sensor-products/environmental-sensors/humidity-temperature-sensors/qciot-figaro-figaro-sensor-pmod-boards-quickconnect-iot-platform#tools_support) for the detail of each sensor.

 ## Prerequisites